 The full potential of Juggernaut's abilities are unknown even to himself, but he inadvertently (whether in his 8th day or Trion incarnation) displayed various magical abilities that he doesn't know how to replicate, such as: altering the size of matter, growing in size, tracking, levitation, absorbing energy, projecting energy, increasing his own strength, and creating portals.
 It’s also showed the ability to hurl back objects and people by absorbing inertia, literally "killing the momentum".
 For example, when Thor threw his hammer Mjolnir at the Juggernaut, the force-field was already affecting the hammer and was slowing it down, absorbing all the inertia from it.
 Another example of this ability was shown when Beast launched the 10 ton steel barrel at the Juggernaut, the force-field stopped it and then hurled back.

-Juggernaut's only weaknesses are psionics and mysticism.
+Juggernaut's weaknesses are psionics and mysticism.
 Juggernaut has often been defeated by removing his helmet, which protects him from telepathic assault, and attacking him mentally.
 Mystical artifacts have also been able to cause him extreme physical damage; however, neither of these can cause Juggernaut any permanent physical or mental damage.

 - Height -- 9'5''